Infinite grids in digraphs: Unavoidable subdigraphs in strong digraphs

 During the preparation of this article, we noticed that Theorem~\ref{thm:Kasper} is equivalent to a result in a recent preprint of Reich~\cite{R2024+arxiv}*{Corollary~1.2}.
 However, our proof is much shorter and more straightforward, since the paper~\cite{R2024+arxiv} focuses on a more general version in terms of butterfly minors.

 \begin{proof}[Proof of Theorem~\ref{thm:Kasper}.]
 Let $n, k \in \mathbb{N}$ be fixed, and let $D$ be a strong digraph without dicycles of length at least~$n$.
-By Theorem~\ref{thm:Kasper_weak} there exists an $N \in \mathbb{N}$ such that if $D$ has at least $N$ vertices, then it either contains a dipath of length $nk$ or two vertices $x, y$ together with an $(nk,0)$-system of $x$--$y$ dipaths, each of length less than $nk$.
+By Theorem~\ref{thm:Kasper_weak} there exists an $N \in \mathbb{N}$ such that if $D$ has at least $N$ vertices, then it either contains a dipath of length $nk$ or two vertices $x, y$ together with an $nk$-short $(nk,0)$-system of $x$--$y$ dipaths.
 Corresponding to this, we now distinguish two cases.

 \begin{case} $D$ contains a dipath $P$ of length $nk$. \end{case}

 Let $P = p_1p_2 \ldots p_{nk}$ and define $v_1 = p_{nk}$.
 Let $Q_1$ be a dipath that is internally disjoint from $P$ from $v_1$ to a vertex $p_i =: v_2$ such that $i \in \mathbb{N}$ is as small as possible, and with respect to these properties $Q_1$ is as short as possible.
 Such a dipath exists since $D$ is strong.
 Since $D$ does not contain a dicycle of length at least $n$, we know that $i \geq nk - n+2$.
 Now we set $C_1 = v_2Pv_1 \cup Q_1$, which is a dicycle of length less than $n$.
 Since $C_1$ does not cover $V(P)$, we similarly repeat the construction of dicycles along $P$: Let $Q_2$ be a dipath that is internally disjoint from $p_1Pv_2$ from $v_2$ to a vertex $p_j =: v_3$ such that $j \in \mathbb{N}$ is as small as possible, and with respect to these properties $Q_2$ has as few edges outside of $E(P)$ as possible.
 As before, set $C_2 = v_3Pv_2 \cup Q_2$, which is another dicycle of length less than $n$.
 This process is repeated until the sequence of constructed dicycles $C_1, C_2, \ldots, C_{\ell}$ covers $V(P)$.
 Since each dicycle contains at most $n-1$ vertices of $P$, we know that $\ell \geq k$ holds.